 A log records what happened.
 A timestamp, an input, an output, an error code.
-This is useful for debugging.
-It is useful for operational monitoring.
-It is not, by itself, sufficient for accountability, because accountability requires more than knowing what happened.
-It requires the ability to reconstruct why a decision was made, who or what had authority to make it, what information was available at the time, and what the downstream consequences were.
+This is useful for debugging and for operational monitoring.
+For accountability, a log falls short, because accountability requires more than knowing what happened: the ability to reconstruct why a decision was made, who or what had authority to make it, what information was available at the time, and what the downstream consequences were.

 Operational logs for AI systems typically record: the timestamp of the inference call, the input provided to the model, the output returned, latency and resource consumption, and any errors encountered.
 This information serves the purposes it was designed for.
 It tells you the system was running, it tells you what it processed, and it tells you where it broke.